clipperhouse/uax29/README.md

 ### Why tokenize?

 Any time our code operates on individual words, we are tokenizing.
 Often, we do it ad hoc, such as splitting on spaces, which gives inconsistent results.
-Best to do it consistently.
+The Unicode standard is better: it is multi-lingual, and handles punctuation, special characters, etc.

 ### Conformance